richmahn/en_tn/tit/front/intro.md

 #### In what roles can people serve within the church? ####

 There are some controversial teachings in the Book of Titus concerning whether a woman or divorced man can serve in positions of leadership within the church.
-It is important to avoid relying on one's theological perspective while doing translation.
 Further research on these issues prior to translation may be necessary.

 ## Part 3: Important Translation Issues ##